richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_aside_element.md

         </p>
     </aside>

     <p>PDF generation has evolved significantly over the past decade.
-Modern libraries like Scryber enable developers to create sophisticated documents using familiar HTML and CSS syntax.</p>
+Modern libraries enable developers to create sophisticated documents using familiar HTML and CSS syntax.</p>

     <p>This article explores the key concepts, best practices, and advanced techniques for generating professional PDFs from web templates.</p>
 </article>